The Life of St. Thomas the Hermit

 Undoubtedly, his fasting and his prayers empowered him to overcome satanic warfare and granted him the gift of casting out the demons as it is written this kind can come out by nothing but prayer and fasting.
 (Mark 9: 29)

-The Virtues of St. Thomas the Anchorite
+The virtues of St. Thomas the Hermit

 + Since his early youth, his intentions and thoughts were sanctified through prayer and fasting, that his heart knew nothing of sin or semi sin.
 He knew nothing but to love the Lord Jesus Christ and to abide unto Him.
 There is none upon earth that I desire beside You (Ps.73:25).This love captured his heart and prevailed over all his spiritual life.
 Furthermore he was concerned not only about his own salvation but also about that of others.